TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 3/3) FD & AC/1) Flight Dynamics/3) Equations of Motion 2.md

 $$x=[U,V,W,p,q,r,\psi,\theta,\phi,x_{E},y_{E},z_{E}]$$
 Is the state vector, and $\delta$ is the vector of input parameters of interest.
 These are often aerodynamic or propulsion system inputs such as aileron, elevator, rudder deflection or thrust.

-The motions that are described are as a concequence of the applied forces and moments from outside the body, being:
+The motions that are described are as a consequence of the applied forces and moments from outside the body, being:
 - Aerodynamic
 - Propulsive
 - Gravitational